timmykuo/BearGardenWebsite/README.md

 # Bear Garden Christian Preschool

-Designed and developed website using html, css, and javascript.
+Source code for personally designed and developed website using html, css, and javascript.
 Final website can be seen [here.] (http://beargarden4kids.com)